Universal Credit is a benefit for people of working age. It combines support for adults, children, and housing costs into one benefit.

 You do not need to do anything if you are currently receiving Housing Benefit.

 If your entitlement to Housing Benefit ends and you have to make a new claim, you will need to claim Universal Credit.
 This includes if you move outside of the district and your new address falls under a Universal Credit area.

 What do I need to do to make sure that I am prepared?

 At the current time you will only need to claim Universal Credit if you need to make a new claim for any of the benefit it replaces.
 However, the following are steps that will help your prepare if you need to make a claim.

-Rent - Direct Debit or Standing Order - Universal Credit pays your housing costs (rent) directly to you as part of your Universal Credit.
+Use Direct Debit or Standing Order.
+Universal Credit pays your housing costs (rent) directly to you as part of your Universal Credit.
 This means that you are responsible for paying that money to your landlord.
 Setting up a direct debit or standing order to pay your rent is the best way to make sure it is paid on time.

-If you do not have reliable online access, you will need to go to your local library, Citizens Advice office or the Councils’ offices in Cambourne.
+- If you do not have reliable online access, you will need to go to your local library, Citizens Advice office or visit our offices in Cambourne.